Hallimasa/odin-recipes/README.md

 # odin-recipes

-This is just a project made for me with the purpose of finishing The Project Odin curriculum
+This is just a project made by me with the purpose of finishing The Project Odin curriculum

 Odin Recipes
 https://hallimasa.github.io/odin-recipes/